vendia/blog/posts/2022-10-26-why-is-supply-chain-visibility-important.md

-4. Risk of data breaches and losses
+1. Risk of data breaches and losses
-5. Accessibility and interoperability issues that arise from combining data
+2. Accessibility and interoperability issues that arise from combining data
-6. Different digital maturity levels among participants in the same solution
+3. Different digital maturity levels among participants in the same solution
-7. Costs of switching technologies (or fear of technological lock-in)
+4. Costs of switching technologies (or fear of technological lock-in)

+##How Vendia can help##

-How Vendia can helpDuring the last ten years, blockchain technology has promised a shared data ecosystem for supply chain partners.
+During the last ten years, blockchain technology has promised a shared data ecosystem for supply chain partners.
 But too many of those first-generation blockchains — whether public or private — [fell short](https://www.vendia.com/blog/why-blockchains-databases-api-cannot-standalone-as-it-solutions) of their potential.
 They lacked the enterprise readiness, scalability, and cloud compatibility required for success.

 Next-gen blockchains, like [Vendia Share](https://vendia.com/product), offer a way forward and overcome the problems and limitations of those early systems.
 These [modern solutions](https://vendia.com/blockchain) are built for business [use cases](https://www.vendia.com/use-cases) and meet the stringent enterprise requirements of the global supply chain: